Business Economics (Business)

 The required hours WILL VARY BY MAJOR, dependent on how requirements have been accepted and/or completed throughout the previous components of the program.
 While GENERAL MINIMUM guidelines by major are noted below, the Degree Audit will specify minimum business credit hour expectations for each student.
 Students will generally see this addressed under the ELECTIVE section (BUSINESS ELECTIVES) on the Degree Audit.

-- Accounting, economics, management, and marketing majors – 3 hours of business electives.
+- Economics, management, and marketing majors – 3 hours of business electives.

-- Business administration majors – no additional business coursework, as the major consists of 24 hours of business coursework.
+- Accounting and business administration majors – no additional business coursework, as the major consists of 24 hours of business coursework.

-- Actuarial science majors – no additional business coursework, as the major consists of 28 hours of business coursework.
+- Actuarial science majors – no additional business coursework, as the major consists of more than 24 hours of business coursework.

 - Finance majors – no additional business coursework, as the major consists of 24-27 hours of business coursework.